Scapholunate ligament tear

 If the diagnosis is still unclear, or if it is clear that surgery is needed, arthroscopy (looking inside the wrist with a camera at surgery) may be used to clearly define the injury.
 Arthroscopy is the most accurate way to define the scapholunate ligament tear, but it is a surgery.

-Scapholunate ligament tear treatment
+Treatment for Scapholunate ligament tear

 Treatment without surgery may be appropriate in a predynamic injury, or a mild sprain of the scapholunate ligament without changes on x-rays.
 This may involve a brace or a cast for 2-6 weeks, minimizing activity that causes pain such a tight gripping or pushing, and anti-inflammatory medications such as ibuprofen.
 Then a removable brace may be used for activities, as gradual strengthening and stretching is added.
 Return to sports depends on the severity of the symptoms and the type of sport as well as if the athlete can participate in the sport with a cast or brace.